 Take a look at our Devon Beach Guide for more information on these beaches and others.

-Whether you’re planning a dedicated surf trip or just to dabble during a family break, you’ll find a wealth of fantastic cottages, hotels, B&Bs and holiday parks close to Devon’s finest surf spots.
+Whether you’re planning a dedicated surf trip or just to dabble during a family break, you’ll find a wealth of fantastic holiday cottages close to Devon’s finest surf spots.
 Some a stone’s throw from the beach, others nestled into the glorious rolling countryside, enjoy an intimate getaway with a loved one or plan a celebratory event with friends.
 Come on down, the surf’s up!